Article at a Glance:

 The Proposed Regulations Are Very Favorable.

 Now is the time to go through your client list to see if any 2018 returns should be amended to claim excess deductions.
 Returns for 2019 can reflect the new rules or be amended if previously submitted.
-But suppose you are amending a 2018 or 2019 return.
-In that case, you may need more information from the trustee or tax preparer to break down the excess expenses into the three categories specified in the regulations.
+If you are amending a 2018 or 2019 return, you may need more information from the trustee or tax preparer to break down the excess expenses into the three categories specified in the regulations.